natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Harrier%20FRS.1.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
+The '''{{Specs|name}}''' was a specialised version of the Hawker-Siddeley Harrier, designed for naval operations.
+It joined the Royal Navy of the United Kingdom in 1978 and gained fame for its role in the Falklands War in 1982, where it defended the fleet from enemy aircraft attacks with great success.
+Despite being vastly outnumbered, the Sea Harriers shot down 21 Argentinean planes without losing any of their own, a remarkable accomplishment that demonstrated the superiority of the aircraft.
+In a subsequent upgrade, the Sea Harrier FRS.1 was equipped with a 2x2 Aim-9L configuration, further enhancing its air combat capabilities.

-The '''{{Specs|name}}''' is a squadron rank {{Specs|rank}} British strike aircraft {{Battle-rating}}.
-It was introduced in [[Update "Apex Predators"]].
+The {{Specs|name}} was introduced in [[Update "Apex Predators"]].

-The Sea Harrier FRS.1 was a navalised variant of the Hawker-Siddeley Harrier.
-Entering service with the United Kingdom's Royal Navy in 1978, it went on to earn fame for its engagements during the Falklands conflict in 1982 against the Argentinian air forces.

 The Sea Harrier is available as an option for rank VII through unlock as a squadron vehicle.
 It can present experienced pilots familiar with the GR.1/3 with a further improvement in the form of deadly AIM-9L Sidewinder missiles and a unique position as the only model of Harrier in-game with a search radar.
 Ultimately, the Sea Harrier builds on the strengths of the Harrier GR.3 with improved air-to-air combat capability.
 However this comes at a cost of being heavier and slightly more sluggish than its contemporaries.

-All in all, the Sea Harrier can be a powerful opponent in the hands of a veteran pilot and provides an almost preparatory experience for the Harrier GR.7.
+All in all, the Sea Harrier can be a powerful opponent in the hands of a veteran pilot and provides an almost preparatory experience for the [[Harrier GR.7]].

 == General info ==
 === Flight performance ===